We love digital - Call

 03332 207 677 and say hello - Mon - Fri, 9am - 5pm

 Unlike 08 numbers, 03 numbers cost the same to call as geographic landline numbers (starting 01 and 02), even from a mobile phone.
 They are also normally included in your inclusive call minutes.
 Please note we may record some calls.

 By now, you’ve probably seen part 1 and part 2 of our BrightonSEO 2018 roundups and are knee deep in search marketing presentations.
-Well, we’ve got part 3 from the Koozians on the ground in Brighton, taking in as much information from the digital marketing conference as they can to pass on to you.
+Well, we’ve got part 3 from the Koozians on the ground in Brighton (don’t forget to check out part 4), taking in as much information from the digital marketing conference as they can to pass on to you.

 Without further ado, here is Koozai’s recap on BrightonSEO 2018 part 3 of 4, with slides:

 Nicole’s talk focuses on how to report thoroughly without using Analytics.
 In this interesting presentation, Nicole covers how to use tools and use SEO in a human-to-human way.

 Something we’re likely all au fait with, but Nicole talks about how to turn these stats into a story, using mobile queries, desktop queries, top mobile pages and top desktop pages.

 If you’re not using tools like Answer the Public, you should be.
 This tool gives you great insight into the questions people ask in search engines.
 There’s also Ready.Mobi that can show you the user experience on four different devices.